jwaterhouse36/jwaterhouse36/README.md

 My name is Josh Waterhouse and this is my github.

-As of now this is my storage for projects as I develop my data analyst portfolio.
+As of now this is my storage for projects as I develop my software developer portfolio.

 I am a recent graduate from Portland State University with a B.S. in Economics.

-Currently I am learning how to use Python and SQL for data cleaning, analysis, and visualization.
+Currently I am learning backend development in Kotlin.
+I have had some moderate exposure to other languages such as Java, Go, and Python.

 I am interested in bowling, video games, and bass guitar.